-The PhD enables research into a broad range of interests within the fields of media, communication, and cultural studies.
+The Media and Cultural Studies PhD from Birmingham City University, enables research into a broad range of interests within the fields of media, communication, and cultural studies.

 The University supports both traditional PhD research presented through an academic thesis and PhD research through practice.